Single-layer framework of variational tensor network states: Acknowledgments.

 \section{Acknowledgments.}

-We are grateful to Prof. Tao Xiang and Ning Xi for helpful discussions, and to Jian-Gang Kong for reminding us of Ref.~\cite{Schmoll-PRB2025}.
-This work was supported by the National R\&D Program of China (Grants No. 2023YFA1406500 and No. 2024YFA1408604), the National Natural Science Foundation of China (Grants No. 12274458).
+We are grateful to Professor Tao Xiang and Ning Xi for helpful discussions, and to Jian-Gang Kong for reminding us of Ref.~\cite{Schmoll-PRB2025}.
+This work was supported by the National R\&D Program of China (Grants No. 2023YFA1406500 and No. 2024YFA1408604), the National Natural Science Foundation of China (Grants No. 12274458,and No. 12334008).